spincaloritronics/spincaloritronics.github.io/accepted.md

 Listed in the alphabetical order of last names

 Please fill this [form](https://forms.office.com/r/ViypDDve5B) before May 1, 2024 to register online for the workshop.
+We encourage all participants to submit poster presentations.

 1. **Artim Leonardo Bassant**, Utrecht University
 1. **Lin Chen**, Technical University Munich